 From Julbo, a French company that’s been making mountain eye protection for more than 125 years, the Aero and Aerolite sunglasses are well suited for ultrarunning, mountain biking, trail running, and more.
 The wide lens surface provides a broad field of vision, the aerated construction helps prevent fogging, and the Air Link temple system delivers snug all-day comfort without weighing you down.
 The Aero is designed to fit larger faces, while the Aerolite is geared toward women and anyone with a smaller face.
 Both models come in a range of lenses: Spectron 3+ (cat.
 3), Spectron 3CF (cat.
 3), Zebra Light, (cat.
 2–4), and Zebra Light Red lenses (photochromic, cat.
 1–3).
 Learn more about the lenses here.

-Note: Choose the Aero or the Aerolite sunglasses with your choice of frame and lenses.
-The base price is for the Spectron 3+ and 3CF lenses, while models with Zebra Light or Zebra Light Red lenses will be an additional $35.
+Note: At checkout, choose the Aero or the Aerolite sunglasses with your choice of lenses: Spectron 3+ lenses (base price), Spectron 3CF lenses (base price), REACTIV Zebra Light lenses (+ $35), or REACTIV Zebra Light Red lenses (+ $45).

 Named for its founder, Jules Baud, Julbo has its roots in the Jura region of France, dating all the way back to 1888.
 Baud started out designing optical eyewear, and at the request of crystal hunters braving the mountains of Chamonix, began making protective sunglasses for the most extreme conditions.
 In the 1950s, the company revolutionized the market with the Vermont glacier sunglasses, built for mountaineers conquering the highest peaks in the world.
 And that’s exactly where Julbo tested its products—on 8,000ers like K2, Gasherbrum II, Broad Peak, and Nanga Parbat, among others.
 In the ‘90s and early aughts, Julbo expanded its line to include a wide range of sports and terrains, and today it even makes eyewear for children.